 Private Property

 The UAE opened the property sector to both nationals and foreign residents in the early 2000s.
-Since then, formal legislation has continuously defined property rights, regulations for property acquisition, benefits and conditions for use and sale with increasing specificity.
+Since then, formal legislation has continuously defined property rights, regulations for property acquisition and benefits and conditions for use and sale with increasing specificity.
 UAE nationals have the right to own property anywhere within their emirate, while expatriates, including those from GCC countries, are limited to freehold areas.
 Property laws are enacted and enforced at the local emirate level and are not subject to federal law.
-Ongoing reforms are being implemented to further promote investment in the country’s real estate sector.
-In 2022, Abu Dhabi introduced a new property law that aimed to regulate off-plan sales and included provisions for the establishment of owner committees.

-Despite numerous updates, many aspects of the legal environment regarding property rights remain inadequately defined.
-These issues include a lack of transparency associated with canceled projects, unclear guidelines on procedures for the resale of land, and the absence of a reliable dispute-resolution mechanism.
-It is essential to note that, generally, individuals do not own the land on which their property is located.
+It is important to note that, generally, individuals do not own the land on which their property is located.
 Therefore, the right they hold is contractual rather than based on ownership.

 Property rights

 Within the context of its economic diversification strategy, the UAE prioritizes expanding and strengthening the role of the private sector.
-The UAE takes pride in offering a business-friendly environment with minimal bureaucracy and, as a result, imposes only minor restrictions on private companies.
-Emirates Airlines and Dubai Ports World (DP World) serve as examples of the success of this approach, demonstrating that UAE companies are capable of global competition.
+Comprehensive legislative measures and privatization initiatives aligned with market principles have been introduced.
+The UAE takes pride in offering an extremely business-friendly environment with minimal bureaucracy and as a result imposes only minor restrictions on private companies.

-A key concern remains the fact that many seemingly private enterprises are owned by the government or have a ruling family as their primary shareholders.
-This, in turn, raises issues of transparency and conflicts of interest, as well as opacity in corporate decision-making.
-The practice of large UAE business families holding oligopolistic positions over certain business sectors is changing, as the government announced in late 2021 that it would begin removing some of the monopolies in place.
-In essence, a functioning market economy continues to be seen as key to ensuring the stability of the country and preventing political discontent.
+A key concern that remains is that many seemingly private enterprises are owned by the government or have a ruling family as their primary shareholders.
+This raises issues of transparency and conflicts of interest, as well as opacity in corporate decision-making.
+However, this does not change the fact that a functioning market economy is still seen as key to ensuring the country’s stability and preventing political discontent.

 Private enterprise